 Motherhood, I’ve found, is filled with unexpected ecstasy – and dark secrets.
 The kind you only reveal to your most cherished friends, people who are also mothers, preferably ones who have known you since you were also a kid.
 Sometimes, it’s hard to confess some of motherhood’s realities to anyone.
 Even yourself.

-The murky truths are not the type of sentiments we see popping up in fancy script on pink and yellow Mother’s Day cards - already crowding grocery store aisles although May 13 is still weeks away.
-But perhaps we all would be better off acknowledging - perhaps even celebrating - motherhood’s complexity.
+The murky truths are not the type of sentiments we see popping up in fancy script on pink and yellow Mother’s Day cards – already crowding grocery store aisles although May 11 is still a bit away.
+But perhaps we all would be better off acknowledging – perhaps even celebrating – motherhood’s complexity.

 Here is one of the blackest secrets of all: all moms, even the best ones, need great stretches of time away from our children.

 I stumbled upon this truth a few years ago, after a decade of gung-ho modern parenting of my three children.
 Ten years of nonstop 6 am mornings, endless nights caressing sick children, helping with homework, finagling childcare.
 A decade of poop, vomit, splinters, chicken tenders covered in ketchup, wet towels on the floor.
 Entire months of precious time frittered away in car line, waiting for strep test results at the pediatrician’s office, and holding the front door keys while one of my kids ran back inside for a forgotten essential item.

 In the midst of a typical month of break-neck craziness, my high school English teacher asked me to cover his final exam with a pep talk about being a published writer.
 My husband inadvertently scheduled our family vacation for the same week.